ServeberryOS/firmware/README.md

 * ./modules: pre-built modules for kernel.img
 * ./opt/vc: includes userspace libraries for the VideCoreIV (EGL/GLES/OpenVG
    etc).
 See ./opt/vc/LICENCE for licencing terms

+!!!
+You need to move "firmware/modules" directory to your future system's "usr/lib/" !!!
+Same, you need to move "firmware/boot" dir to system's "/boot" !!! "/boot" should be formatted as vfat (fat32 or fat16)